Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 ![screenshot](https://github.com/Dajokeisonu/Alienware-17R3-Hackintosh/blob/master/images/Device%20Properties.png)

+- For Audio we used layout id as 1 for our Creative Codec.

+- Display settings all represent what is needed for our Intel HD 530 (iGPU) to function properly  in macOS.

 # My Boot Args

 - ```keepsyms=1``` This is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.